 If you’re an agency, freelancer or work anywhere in the web design industry, it can be difficult to communicate with clients efficiently, wouldn’t you agree?

-There are many different platforms and systems out there that facilitate communicating with clients, how many are for the sole purpose of communicating effectively with web design in mind though?
+There are many different platforms and systems out there that facilitate communicating with clients, such as Project Huddle, but how many are for the sole purpose of communicating effectively with web design in mind?

 It can be a challenge to be on the same page as your client’s, whether it’s due to their lack of technical knowledge stopping them from being concise, or your current system for communication getting messy when long forms of contact are a necessity (huge confusing spreadsheets or ten different emails hitting your inbox at once).